thewca/wca-regulations/wca-regulations-2012.md

 - E2) Procedure for Fewest Moves Solving:
   - E2a) The judge distributes a scramble sequence to all competitors.
 The judge then start the stopwatch and call "GO".
   - E2b) All competitors have a total time limit of 60 minutes to devise a solution.
-    - E2b1) The judge calls "5 MINUTES REMAINING" at 55 minutes, and call "STOP" at 60 minutes.
+    - E2b1) The judge calls "5 MINUTES REMAINING" at 55 minutes, and call "STOP" at 60 minutes.[NOTE: Can any other times be called?
+Can competitors get a new solve if the time isn't called, or isn't called at exactly 5 minutes?]
   - E2c) At 60 minutes, each competitor must give the judge a legibly written solution, using the notation defined for Block Turn Metric (described in Article 12a).
 Penalty: disqualification of the attempt (DNF).
   - E2d) The length of the solution is calculated in Block Turn Metric (see Article 12a).
     - E2d1) The competitor is permitted a maximum solution length of 80 (moves and rotations).